 Our job, which is sometimes tricky and oftentimes awkward, is to provide an honest assessment of the home in terms of rentability.
 Is the home clean?
-Does it need painted?
-Does the carpet need replaced?
+Does it need to be painted?
+Does the carpet need to be replaced?
 In many cases, work needs to be done and convincing the Owner to do the work can sometimes be difficult.

 Generally, we require the following items to be addressed before we’ll move a Tenant into the home:

 2) Carpet cleaning.
 Like the house cleaning, all carpets should be professionally steam cleaned.
 Rug Doctors, in our experience, are not adequate.
 Keep in mind that we require your Tenant to commercially steam-clean the carpets at move-out.

 3) Eliminate all safety concerns.
 Are smoke detectors installed and in working order?
 Is the HVAC clean and functioning?
 Any tripping hazards?
 Are handrails installed?
 Obviously, safety risks are not tolerated and addressing them is in the interest of everyone involved.

 4) Make repairs.
 We realize that those vice grips to turn the dishwasher off & on might work perfectly fine for you, but most Tenants won’t tolerate that.
 Get it fixed.

 5) Remove all personal belongings.
 No, your Tenant will not want your broken down green couch in the basement.